- Jazz under the Nazis

 - Und es sind die finstren Zeiten ♫

-By 1945, the Hitlerjugend (HJ, or Hitler Youth) included almost every German boy in the Reich; hundreds of thousands of girls were incorporated into its sister organisation, the Bund deutscher Mädel (BDM, or League of German Girls).
+By 1945, the Hitlerjugend (HJ, or Hitler Youth) included almost every German boy in the Reich; hundreds of thousands of girls were incorporated into its sister organisation, the Bund Deutscher Mädel (BDM, or League of German Girls).
 The physical and mental training of German youth was one of the Nazi party’s greatest priorities, and much importance was placed on childhood activities and education.
 The primary organiser and leader of the HJ, Baldur von Schirach, was considered to be one of the most important Nazi officials in the Reich.
-And within the system of military exercises, educational programmes, marches, camping, and community service that made up the HJ’s activities, there was a prominent emphasis on music, in particular group singing.
+Within the system of military exercises, educational programmes, marches, camping and community service that made up the HJ’s activities, there was a prominent emphasis on music, in particular group singing.
 According to an internal HJ memo, it was

 precisely during celebrations and singing events [that] we have an excellent opportunity to have a political effect wide beyond the typical formation … Songs possess the strongest community-building power.
 Thus we use them deliberately at those moments when we want to waken the consciousness of being part of a community, in order to deepen the power of such an experience.